1-800-275-4279

 1. Re-learn or learn new skills.
 Adapting to your new physical limitations can be difficult and require hard work, but you can still find ways to pursue hobbies and passions.

 2. Find a support system.
-Surround yourself with people who understand and will lift you up.
+Surround yourself with people who understand and will lift you.

 3. Don’t be afraid to ask for help.
 Living with a spinal injury can be isolating, so reach out to professionals, family, and friends who can help.